 Now it’s time for your rings!
-Screw a ring onto each jar.
+Screw bands onto each jar.
 Tighten well, but not TOO tight, you’ll want to do it “finger tight”.

 Step 14: Place Tomatoes into Canning Pot

-Make sure canning rack is in the bottom of a large pot and the water is boiling.
+Make sure canning rack is in the bottom of a large pot, over high heat and the water is boiling.

 Place jars into canner and ensure they do not touch the sides or each other in the pot.
 Depending on how big your pot is, and how many jars of tomatoes you are processing, you may have to do this in two or more batches.

 Photographed is a canning lift.
 This is a LIFE SAVER when it comes to getting your bottles in and out of the canner without burning yourself or having the jars touch.

 Once jars are in pot, place lid on and lock.
 Processing times for tomatoes is 45 minutes.
 SET YOUR TIMER!

 Step 15: Remove Tomatoes from Pot